 The clinical experience is designed to develop expertise in a wide range of medical and musculoskeletal problems in all age ranges.
 There are longitudinal clinical experiences as well as specialty rotations.

 Specialty rotations include adult sports medicine, adult and pediatric orthopedics, musculoskeletal ultrasound, podiatry, hand surgery, sports psychology, nutrition, and pediatric sports medicine.
 Fellows also rotate through a nationally prominent sports and spine physiatry group, an excellent rheumatology rotation and have a comprehensive musculoskeletal radiology experience.
 In addition, fellows gain exposure to exercise physiology, exercise stress testing and pulmonary physiology in both healthy and disease states, and musculoskeletal ultrasound.

 The fellow will gain team physician experience as the doctor for a local high school as well as experience with the University of Washington varsity athletic teams, with principal responsibilities for football and basketball coverage.
 The fellow has their own continuity clinic in the ICA training room and has significant involvement with football, men’s and women’s basketball as well as other sports.
 The fellow will also serve as a medical director of the Seattle Marathon and participate in other mass event coverage.

-The fellow will have primary specialty (family medicine or pediatrics) continuity clinics at the family practice residency site or at the pediatric continuity clinic, and two sports continuity clinics at the University of Washington Sports Medicine Clinic, and a pediatric sports continuity clinic with a significant amount of fracture care.
+The fellow will have primary specialty continuity clinics at the family practice residency site, and two sports continuity clinics at the University of Washington Sports Medicine Clinic, and a pediatric sports continuity clinic with a significant amount of fracture care.

 Academic research is encouraged and expected.
 Educational experiences are supported with a strong didactic series and journal club.
 The fellow is also encouraged to present at and be active in national sports medicine organizations.